-- variadic templates: we have quite a number of templates where there are different versions
+- variadic templates: we have quite a number of templates where there are different versions based on number of arguments.
+Maybe we could replace them with this.

 - new string literals: I'm hoping this will have a positive impact on everything.
 Most IT products are still in Unicode stone age, and everything from standard libraries is well before stone age, probably primordial soup stage.